Ridley-nelson17/LinuxScripts/MacOS_breach.md

 5. `passwd [username]`

 ## Creating an Admin Account
+1. Hold `⌘+S` on startup
+2. Type `mount -uw /`
+3. Then `rm /var/db/.AppleSetupDone`
+4. Then `reboot`
-Hold `⌘+S` on startup, type `mount -uw /` then `rm /var/db/.AppleSetupDone` then `reboot` Go through the steps of creating a new account.
+5. Go through the steps of creating a new account.
 You can leave all fields in the personal information step blank.
-After logging in to the new account, go to the Users & Groups preference pane, select the old account, press the Reset Password... button, and enter a new password

 ## Using Recovery Mode
 Hold `⌘+R` on startup
-Open Terminal from the Utilities menu
-Type resetpassword and follow the instructions
+Open Terminal from the Utilities menu if its availible Type resetpassword and follow the instructions